International relations (1814–1919): Kenya

 The experience of Kenya is representative of the colonization process in East Africa.
 By 1850 European explorers had begun mapping the interior.
 Three developments encouraged European interest in East Africa.
-First was the emergence of the island of Zanzibar, located off the east coast.
+First was the emergence of the island Sultanate of Zanzibar, located off the east coast.
 It became a base from which trade and exploration of the African mainland could be mounted.

 By 1840, to protect the interests of the various nationals doing business in Zanzibar, consul offices had been opened by the British, French, Germans and Americans.
 In 1859, the tonnage of foreign shipping calling at Zanzibar had reached 19,000 tons.
 By 1879, the tonnage of this shipping had reached 89,000 tons.
 The second development spurring European interest in Africa was the growing European demand for products of Africa including ivory and cloves.
 Thirdly, British interest in East Africa was first stimulated by their desire to abolish the slave trade.
-Later in the century, British interest in East Africa was stimulated by German competition, and in 1887 the Imperial British East Africa Company, a private concern, leased from Seyyid Said his mainland holdings, a 10-mile (16-km)-wide strip of land along the coast.
+Later in the century, British interest in East Africa was stimulated by German competition, and in 1887 the Imperial British East Africa Company, a private concern, leased from Barghash bin Said of Zanzibar his mainland holdings, a 10-mile (16-km)-wide strip of land along the coast.

 Germany set up a protectorate over the Sultan of Zanzibar's coastal possessions in 1885.
-It traded its coastal holdings to Britain in 1890, in exchange for German control over the coast of Tanganyika.
+It traded its coastal holdings to Britain in 1890, in exchange for German control over the coast of Tanganyika and Heligoland.

 In 1895 the British government claimed the interior as far west as Lake Naivasha; it set up the East Africa Protectorate.
 The border was extended to Uganda in 1902, and in 1920 most of the enlarged protectorate became a crown colony.
 With the beginning of colonial rule in 1895, the Rift Valley and the surrounding Highlands became the enclave of white immigrants engaged in large-scale coffee farming dependent on mostly Kikuyu labour.
 There were no significant mineral resources—none of the gold or diamonds that attracted so many to South Africa.
 In the initial stage of colonial rule, the administration relied on traditional communicators, usually chiefs.
 When colonial rule was established and efficiency was sought, partly because of settler pressure, newly educated younger men were associated with old chiefs in local Native Councils.

 Following severe financial difficulties of the British East Africa Company, the British government on 1 July 1895 established direct rule through the East African Protectorate, subsequently opening (1902) the fertile highlands to white settlers.
 A key to the development of Kenya's interior was the construction, started in 1895, of a railway from Mombasa to Kisumu, on Lake Victoria, completed in 1901.
 Some 32,000 workers were imported from British India to do the manual labour.
 Many stayed, as did most of the Indian traders and small businessmen who saw opportunity in the opening up of the interior of Kenya.